Nicolás Castillo

-Nicolás Ignacio Castillo Mora (born 14 February 1993) is a Chilean professional footballer.
+Nicolás Ignacio Castillo Mora (born 14 February 1993) is a Chilean professional footballer who plays s a striker for City Soccer FC in the UPSL.

 Club career

 Universidad Católica

 Castillo was born and raised in Renca, suburb of the capital Santiago.
 During his childhood, he was part of Universidad Católica's supporter groups and later joined the club's youth ranks when he was 12.

 In 2010, Castillo made a goalscorer debut against San Pedro de Atacama football team for a cup game, sealing a 10–0 thrash of Católica after scoring the tenth and last goal of it.

 In 2011, Castillo debuted professionally in a league match against Cobreloa, coming on as an 84th-minute substitute during a 2–0 win.
 On 2 March 2012, he scored his first competitive goal in a 2–0 win over Rangers, again for a league match.

 As a result of his performance in the 2013 FIFA U-20 World Cup, Castillo was linked with Premier League side Manchester United, where his compatriot Ángelo Henríquez was playing at the time.
 Despite the rumours surrounding his move, the transfer never materialised.